 Cameraman Training Program Information

-Cameramen, often referred to as camera operators, learn to use motion picture cameras to shoot film for television, studio productions, newscasts, sporting events and documentaries.
-Cameraman training is frequently accomplished through media arts or videography training programs at vocational schools, community colleges and universities.
+Cameramen, often referred to as camera operators, use motion picture cameras to shoot film for television, studio productions, newscasts, sporting events and documentaries.
+Cameraman training is frequently accomplished through media arts or videography programs at vocational schools, community colleges and universities.

 A cameraman must have an in-depth understanding of camera operations, digital media, computer technology and the artistic aspects of filmmaking.
 Cameraman training programs therefore include theoretical instruction on shooting angles, video editing and shot composition.
 Enrollees gain hands-on experience operating different types of cameras and video equipment through class assignments and real-world projects.
 Formal training is usually required to gain employment in the field; employers prefer to hire cameramen with at least a bachelor's degree.